ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-User may invoke a restore operation (from client or from service) from context menu items in the tree view or in the search-and-filer view.
+User may invoke a restore operation (from client or from service) from context menu items in the tree view or in the search-and-filter view.
 In this case user will not have the possibility to deselect specific PVs.
-Filtering/exclusion based on PV name will also not be possible.
+Filtering/exclusion based on PV name will not be possible either.
 However, PV items configured as read-only will always be excluded from a restore operation.

 Restore result